-As of December 31, 2017, the Company was party to various swap arrangements to hedge the price of a portion of its diesel fuel purchase requirements for work in its backlog to be performed through December 2018.
-As of December 31, 2017, there were 9.8 million gallons remaining on these contracts which represent approximately 80% of the Company's forecasted domestic fuel purchases through December 2018.
-Under these swap agreements, the Company will pay fixed prices ranging from \$1.53 to \$2.02 per gallon.
+As of December 31, 2018, the Company was party to various swap arrangements to hedge the price of a portion of its diesel fuel purchase requirements for work in its backlog to be performed through December 2019.
+As of December 31, 2018, there were 7.8 million gallons remaining on these contracts which represent approximately 80% of the Company's forecasted domestic fuel purchases through December 2019.
+Under these swap agreements, the Company will pay fixed prices ranging from \$1.91 to \$2.34 per gallon.

-At December 31, 2017 and December 31, 2016, the fair value asset of the fuel hedge contracts was estimated to be \$2,501 and \$2,293, respectively, and is recorded in other current assets.
-For fuel hedge contracts considered to be highly effective, the losses reclassified to earnings from changes in fair value of derivatives, net of cash settlements and taxes, for the year ended December 31, 2017 were \$218.
-The remaining gains and losses included in the accumulated other comprehensive income (loss) at December 31, 2017 will be reclassified into earnings over the next twelve months, corresponding to the period during which the hedged fuel is expected to be utilized.
+At December 31, 2018, the fair value liability of the fuel hedge contracts was estimated to be \$4,710 and is recorded in accrued expenses.
+At December 31, 2017, the fair value asset of the fuel hedge contracts was estimated to be \$2,501, and is recorded in other current assets.
+For fuel hedge contracts considered to be highly effective, the gains reclassified to earnings from changes in fair value of derivatives, net of cash settlements and taxes, for the year ended December 31, 2018 were \$1,569.
+The remaining gains and losses included in the accumulated other comprehensive income (loss) at December 31, 2018 will be reclassified into earnings over the next twelve months, corresponding to the period during which the hedged fuel is expected to be utilized.
 Changes in the fair value of fuel hedge contracts not considered highly effective are recorded as cost of contract revenues in the Statement of Operations.
 The fair value of fuel hedges are corroborated using inputs that are readily observable in public markets; therefore, the Company determines fair values of these fuel hedges using Level 2 inputs.